-Another of the interviewees believes that “some customers” are still not comfortable with women direcors.
+Another of the interviewees believes that “some customers” are still not comfortable with women directors.
 She claims that one family “did not want any female funeral directors running their funeral.”
-Highly doubtful it was her gender.
-More likely that she was 21 and inexperienced.
+Highly doubtful that it was her gender.
+More likely it was because she was young and inexperienced.
 But she assures us that “those stigmas are changing.”

-Millennials are taking over the mortuary business, October 31, 2018
+Millennials are taking over the mortuary business, New York Post, October 31, 2018

 The article ends with this gem: “Death isn’t all doom and gloom.”

 The Positive Death Movement Comes to Life, The New York Times, June 22, 2018